seriouschess/AirTrafficReporter/README.md

 dotnet ef --startup-project MainApp/MainApp.csproj migrations add first -p MainApp/MainApp.csproj

 Multiproject Database Update:
 dotnet ef --startup-project MainApp/MainApp.csproj database update

+Run Application:
+dotnet run --project ./MainApp

+Note: Database initialization happens on startup and can take a while to load.
+Progress can be tracked in the console on the first startup.